aws/iot-atlas/content/designs/telemetry/_index.md

 #### Are there lessons learned that make telemetry data easier to process in the IoT solution?
 **Solution Unique Device IDs** – Each device in a solution should have a *solution unique* ID.
 Although this ID does not need to be truly globally unique each device should have an ID that is and will forever be unique within the IoT solution.
 By embracing solution unique device IDs, the IoT solution will be better able to process and route the sensed data for use by components within the solution.
 **Early Time-stamping** – The earlier sensed data obtains discrete timestamps in an IoT solution, the earlier more nuanced processing and analysis of that sensed data can occur.
-**Closed Window Calculations** - Tracking a device's *last reported* timestamp could determine if/when an aggregation window is able to be considered **closed**.
+**Closed Window Calculations** - Tracking a device's `last reported` timestamp could determine if/when an aggregation window is able to be considered *closed*.
 Any closed window calculations can then be easily and confidently cached throughout an IoT solution.
 These cached calculations often dramatically increase performance of the *sense-to-insight* or *sense-to-action* processing latency of the IoT solution.

-#### How should "large" messages be handled?
+#### How should large messages be handled?
-Large messages are defined in this design as *any message larger than the transport protocol supports*.
-Large messages require an additional question to be answered.
-Specifically, "Can a secondary protocol be used?"
+Large messages are defined in this design as any message larger than the transport protocol natively supports.
+Large messages require an additional question to be answered, **"Can a secondary protocol be used?"**

-If the answer is **"yes"** a secondary transport protocol can be used, HTTP is recommended.
+If **yes**, HTTP is recommended.
-If the answer is **"no"** a secondary transport cannot be used, then the large message must be broken in to parts, each part should have a unique part identifier and the parts should be sent using the transport protocol.
+If **no**, then the large message must be broken in to parts, each part should have a unique part identifier and each part should be small enough to be sent using the transport protocol.

 #### How should large messages be sent when using a secondary protocol?
-If large messages must be delivered as soon as possible, the large message can be uploaded directly to a globally available, highly durable object storage service.
+If large messages must be **delivered as soon as possible**, the large message can be uploaded directly to a globally available, highly durable object storage service.

-If large messages can be sent in batches and storage on the device is a constrained resource, the storage of messages until the batch can be sent should consider the same algorithmic trade-offs as a device acting as a device [gateway]({{< ref "/designs/gateway" >}}).
+If large messages **can be sent in batches**, each message should be saved as a part of a batch until the batch can be sent.
+Since storage on a device is often a constrained resource, the batch processing of messages should consider the same [algorithmic trade-offs]({{< ref "/designs/gateway#how-should-data-be-processed-when-the-internet-is-unavailable" >}}) as a device acting as a [gateway]({{< ref "/designs/gateway" >}}).

 #### What are the sample vs. reporting frequencies of a device?